father-speaking-with-teenage-son

 However, while statistics show that trust in the institutional church is low, this generation is highly receptive to relational authority, that is, the expertise and input of caring adults who have earned young people’s trust through consistent care and presence in their lives.
 That’s great news for parents, who have a privileged place in our kids’ lives to earn and exercise relational authority.
 We can help faith matter more to our children if we focus less on whether they “stay Catholic” and more on the God-given privilege of accompanying them in their own growth into adulthood.

 One of the most important components of building relational authority is conversation.
 For many parents, though, communication in the tween and teenage years can feel more difficult.
 The nature of our relationship with our children is changing as they become more independent and socially engaged.
 The topics become more complex and uncomfortable to address.
 We don’t feel like experts in theology or doctrine.
 We may not even know how to start a conversation!
-However, we don’t have to start at zero when it comes to sharing faith with young people.
+However, we don’t have to start at zero when it comes to talking with teens about faith.
 There are research proven approaches everyone can use to get young people talking about faith.
 Let’s look at a few which any parent can practice in their home.

 Ask for their opinions.